-Before saying anything about the story, I think it’s paramount to address the criticism certain readers have been making of this book, claiming it to be sexist for its depiction of women, with the author often giving detailed physical descriptions rife with sexual details and/or connotations.
+Before kicking off my Shadow of the Wind book review, I think it’s paramount to address the criticism certain readers have been making of this book, claiming it to be sexist for its depiction of women, with the author often giving detailed physical descriptions rife with sexual details and/or connotations.

 While it is true that there is a fair deal of sexuality in this book, it is absolutely imperative to remember one crucial detail: it is told through the eyes of a seventeen-year-old adolescent.
 Sexuality is something every young man of that age is obsessed with, and in my opinion, Carlos Ruiz Zafon was successful in capturing the inappropriately rabid fascination which comes with the territory.

 Additionally, I personally don’t see anything wrong with the author treating his female characters in that way for two reasons.
 First of all, he doesn’t limit their personality to their beauty (or lack thereof, in some cases), showing it’s clearly a part of the package, rather than the whole package, so-to-speak.